 Test and Trace / Self Isolation Payments

-If you have been told by NHS Test and Trace to self-isolate from 28th September 2020, either because you have tested positive for Covid-19 or you have been in contact with someone who has tested positive and named you as a close contact, you may be entitled to some financial support during your self-isolation period.
+If you have been told by NHS Test and Trace to self-isolate, either because you have tested positive for Covid-19 or you have been in contact with someone who has tested positive and named you as a close contact, you may be entitled to some financial support during your self-isolation period.